debangsu/SimpleTwitterClient/README.md

 - User can view the tweets from their home timeline.
 - User should be able to see the username, name, body and timestamp for each tweet.
 - User should be displayed the relative timestamp for a tweet "8m", "7h".
+- User can view more tweets as they scroll with infinite pagination.

 - User can compose a new tweet.
 - User can click a “Compose” icon in the Action Bar on the top right.